• Skip to primary navigation

 • 3 cloves garlic minced

-• 3 pounds of beef cut into cubes
+• 3 pounds of beef rump or chuck roast, cut into 2-inch cubes

 • 4 tablespoons butter divided